kkeri/fluent-hs-demo/README.md

 ### Built-in evaluation

-Fluent is an *interpreted* language.
-The source code is executed directly, without a separate compilation step.
-In other words, preprocessing of source code is interleaved with execution.
+Fluent is an *interpreted* language, where preprocessing of source code is interleaved with execution.
 Some interpreted languages expose this feature to the user via an `eval` function.
 Fluent takes this idea a step further by exposing the parser to the user.
 This makes Fluent a *homoiconic* language: the syntax